-But as tempting as it is to focus on technical threats, management security threats are a certainty because of the consistent and measurable impacts that result from management’s imperfect relationship with security and compliance.
+But as tempting as it is to focus on technical threats, management of security threats is a certainty because of the consistent and measurable impacts that result from management’s imperfect relationship with security and compliance.

 The least obvious management security threat on our list is misinformed management; people who assert their misunderstanding of regulations and security requirements as if they are true.
 While it is bad enough to misunderstand compliance requirements, things get even more complicated when contradictory information surfaces.
 This is why I always insist on quoting the applicable regulations and contracts.
 When we have a debate based on the authoritative documents, then our disagreements are narrow.
 When we have fact-free debates, then we are left with fear, uncertainty, and doubt, which is a killer of time, innovation, morale, and certainty.